 Or perhaps the checkout process was all over the place, and the confusion it caused made you give up on the purchase?

 Whatever the reason, at least you can make sure those that come to your site don’t suffer the same frustration.
-How, you ask?
+How do you ask?
 That’s easy – by simplifying your website navigation.

 What is website navigation?

 Website navigation refers to user flow.
 It’s about creating ease of access for your users so they can easily move from page to page without getting confused (or crabby!).

 If website navigation didn’t exist, potential customers visiting your site wouldn’t be able to find what they’re looking for.
 Even with the best About, Contact, Blog and Shop pages, without website navigation, these pages would be forever lost in the virtual abyss.

 Every page on your website needs to be easily accessible, and it should take a maximum of 3 clicks for visitors to find what they need.

 1. Plan out your navigation steps BEFORE implementing them

 This goes for anything.
 If you were a builder, you’d know that everything is measured twice and cut once.
 The same goes for your website.
 Plan and test your website navigation before coding it into your website.

 2. Make sure your menu is clearly labelled